GuptaAman01/Projects/Neural_Netwroks/readme.md

-## In this video, I have Implemented Neural networks on Logic Gates :
+## In this, I have Implemented Neural networks on Logic Gates :

 1. OR Gate.
 2. AND Gate.